 Ukrainian leaders discussed dimensions of National Identity, past, and future of the country

-On July 24, the fourth seminar of the Aspen Institute in Kyiv’s “Rethinking Ukrainian Identity” Project was held.
+On July 24, the fourth seminar of the Aspen Institute in Kyiv’s “Reinventing Ukrainian Identity” Project was held.
 Among the participants were political leaders and high-ranking civil servants, business and local government leaders, public intellectuals.

 The seminar became a platform for dialogue between leaders on Ukraine’s national identity, its past, present, and future.
 In the plurality of positions, participants sought meaningful narratives and meanings.
 The event was conducted off the record.